UNICEFECAR/parenting-app-bebbo-mobile/README.md

 ## Introduction

 [Bebbo](https://www.bebbo.app) is a multi-platform mobile application available on both [iOS](https://apps.apple.com/us/app/bebbo/id1588918146) and [Android](https://play.google.com/store/apps/details?id=org.unicef.ecar.bebbo).
-Discover the most comprehensive parenting app that provides you with all the tools and expert advice you need, all in one app, to support your child's growth and development from birth to age 6!
-Personalize this app to access daily toddler games, parenting advice, and tips on taking care of both your child and your own well-being.
+Discover the most comprehensive parenting and pregnancy app that provides you with all the tools and expert advice you need, all in one app, to support your journey from pregnancy through your child's growth and development from birth to age 6!
+Personalize this app to access daily toddler games, parenting advice, pregnancy tips, and guidance on taking care of both your child and your own well-being.
 Navigate easily between multiple child profiles and receive advice tailored to each child's developmental needs.

 Bebbo offers: